Conjugacy classes of centralizers in unitary groups: Introduction

 If we look at the character table of $SL_2(q)$ (for example see~\cite{B} or ~\cite{Pr}) we notice that the conjugacy classes and irreducible characters are grouped together.
 One observes a similar pattern in the work of Srinivasan~\cite{Sr} for $Sp_4(q)$.
-In~\cite{Gr}, Green studied the complex representations of $GL_n(q)$ where he introduced the function $t(n)$ for the `types of characters/classes' (towards the end of section 1 on page 407-408) which is the number of $z$-classes in $GL_n(q)$.
-He observed, we quote from Green (page 408 in~\cite{Gr}), the following: \begin{quote} The number $t(n)$ appears as the number of rows or columns of a character table of $GL_n(q)$.
-This is because the irreducible characters, which by a well known theorem of representation theory are the same in number as the conjugacy classes, themselves collect into types in a corresponding way, and the values of all the characters of a given type at all the classes of a given type can be included in a single functional expression. \end{quote} In Deligne-Lusztig theory, one studies the representation theory of finite groups of Lie type and the $z$-classes of semisimple elements in the dual group play an important role.
-In~\cite{Hu} Humphreys (Section 8.11) defined genus of an element in algebraic group $G$ over $k$.
-Two elements have same genus if they are $z$-equivalent in $G(k)$ and the genus number (respectively semisimple genus number) is the number of $z$-classes (respectively the number of $z$-classes of semisimple elements).
-Thus understanding $z$-classes for finite groups of Lie type, specially semisimple genus, and their counting is of importance in representation theory (see~\cite{Ca, DM, Fl, FG}).
-Bose, in~\cite{Bo}, calculated genus number for simply connected simple algebraic groups over algebraically closed field and compact simple Lie groups.
+In~\cite{Gr}, Green studied the complex representations of $GL_n(q)$, where he introduced the function $t(n)$ for the `types of characters/classes' (towards the end of Section 1 on page 407-408) which is the number of $z$-classes in $GL_n(q)$.
+He observed we quote from Green (page 408 in~\cite{Gr}), the following: \begin{quote} The number $t(n)$ appears as the number of rows or columns of a character table of $GL_n(q)$.
+This is because the irreducible characters, which by a well-known theorem of representation theory are the same in number as the conjugacy classes, themselves collect into types in a corresponding way, and the values of all the characters of a given type at all the classes of a given type can be included in a single functional expression. \end{quote} In Deligne-Lusztig theory, one studies the representation theory of finite groups of Lie type and the $z$-classes of semisimple elements in the dual group play an important role.
+In~\cite{Hu}, Humphreys (Section 8.11) defined genus of an element in algebraic group $G$ over $\mathbb F$.
+Two elements have the same genus if they are $z$-equivalent in $G(\mathbb F)$ and the genus number (respectively semisimple genus number) is the number of $z$-classes (respectively the number of $z$-classes of semisimple elements).
+Thus understanding $z$-classes for finite groups of Lie type, especially semisimple genus, and their counting is of importance in representation theory (see~\cite{Ca, DM, Fl, FG}).
+Bose, in~\cite{Bo}, calculated genus number for simply connected simple algebraic groups over an algebraically closed field and compact simple Lie groups.
 Classification of $z$-classes in $U(n,1)$, the isometry group of the $n$-dimensional complex hyperbolic space is done in~\cite{CG}.
 The second named author studied $z$-classes for the compact group of type $G_2$ in \cite{Si}.
-In this paper we count the $z$-classes in complex hyperbolic groups $U(n,1)$ and in finite unitary groups.
-The following theorem for finite unitary groups has been anticipated by representation theorists (Section~\ref{prooftheorem2}): \begin{theorem} The number of $z$-classes in $U_n(q)$ is same as the number of $z$-classes in $GL_n(q)$.
-Thus they have same generating function. \end{theorem}
+In this paper, we count the $z$-classes in complex hyperbolic groups $U(n,1)$ and in finite unitary groups.
+The main theorem is as follows (for proof see Section~\ref{prooftheorem2}): \begin{theorem} The number of $z$-classes in $U_n(q)$ is same as the number of $z$-classes in $GL_n(q)$, when $q>n$.
+Thus, the number of $z$-classes for either group can be read off by looking at the coefficients of the function $\displaystyle\prod_{i=1}^{\infty} z(x^i)$, where $z(x)=\displaystyle\prod_{j=1}^{\infty}\frac{1}{(1-x^j)^{p(j)}}$. \end{theorem} However, the above need not be true when $q\leq n$.
+We mention this in Example~\ref{example3}.